MakerBogans/EurekaProbe/README.md

 ## Probe docks

-A dock is available and tested for the Voron Trident.
-It is compatible with Klicky style mounts and includes a fixed sidemount designed to suit the Trident with a Dirtybird toolhead carriage.
+A dock is available Voron Trident and Voron V2.
+It is compatible with Klicky style mounts and includes a fixed sidemount designed to suit the Voron Trident/V2 with a Dirtybird toolhead carriage.
 Other printers are likely to work with the variable Klicky arm but are untested.

-### Voron 2.4 and Voron Trident probe dock
+### Voron Trident and Voron 2.4 probe dock

 ![](Images/2.4%20and%20Trident%20dock%20cad.png)